 TGax Editor: Please update the 9th paragraph in this section as follows (11ax D2.2 P324L22):

 All APs that are members of a multiple BSSID set shall use the same BSS color.
+All co-located BSS (see 27.16a (Co-Located BSSID set)) shall use the same BSS color.

 Power management